 Information identified as archived is provided for reference, research or record-keeping purposes.
 It is not subject to the Government of Canada Web Standards and has not been altered or updated since it was archived.
 Please contact us to request a format other than those available.

-Ottawa, March 8, 2011— The Honourable Vic Toews, Minister of Public Safety, today announced eight appointments to the Parole Board of Canada.
+Ottawa, December 7, 2011— The Honourable Vic Toews, Minister of Public Safety, today announced one full-time appointment and one part-time appointment to the Parole Board of Canada.

 “Our Government is committed to ensuring appointments to the Parole Board of Canada are based on merit and ability,” said Minister Toews.
 “As an independent decision-making tribunal that plays a significant role in contributing to the safety of our communities, it is imperative that we appoint highly qualified and committed people.
 I'm pleased to make today's announcement.”

 Louis H. Renault, LL.L., of Morin-Heights, Quebec, is appointed as a part-time member.
 Mr. Renault is an attorney and member of the Barreau du Quebec and now semi-retired.
 He practised civil and commercial litigation law (matrimonial, insurance, civil liability, commercial and medical), as well as corporate law.
 He was first appointed as a part-time member of the Board in 1992 for a three-year term.
 He has a bachelor's degree in law from McGill University.